 Brazil's Petrobras, Novonor postpone Braskem share offering

+Reuters had first reported on Thursday, citing sources, that the oil giant and Novonor - which is in bankruptcy proceedings - had called off the move after lackluster demand and as Novonor's creditors considered the price offered by investors too low.

+"The instability of the capital market conditions resulted, at this moment, in levels of demand and price that are not appropriate for the transaction," Petrobras said in a securities filing.

-Petroleo Brasileiro SA - as the company is formally known - reiterated its commitment to sell its Braskem stake as soon as possible given favourable market conditions, without providing a timeframe.
+Petroleo Brasileiro SA, as the company is formally known, said it still wants to sell its stake but will wait for favourable market conditions, without providing a timeframe.

+Petrobras and Novonor decided to jointly sell their preferred shares in Braskem as part of a broader plan to fully divest from the firm.

+Novonor, formerly known as Odebrecht, plans to use the offering proceeds mainly to pay creditors.

 ((Gabriel.Araujo2@thomsonreuters.com; +55 11 5644 7745;))